-Ad ministration Management 1.
+Administration Management 1.
 Concerned with policy making.
 Policy implementation.
-2. Functions are legislative and determinative.
-Functions are executive and governing.
+Functions are legislative and determinative. governing.
 3. Concerned with planning and organizing.
 Concerned with motivating and controlling.
 4. Normally involves Board of Directors.
 Involves personnel below the level of Board of Directors.